bioinfo-pf-curie/mpiSORT/INSTALL.md

 If needed, you can set your PATH according to your configuration directly in your `${HOME}/.bashrc` file.

 Custom options can be used with `configure` such as `--prefix` to set the destination installation path or `CC` for the MPI compiler, for example:
 `./configure CC=mpi_bin_path --prefix`

+This should be only what you need to know about how to use `./configure` but if you are interested, more details are available in the [README-configure](README-configure) and on the command line `./configure --help`.

 ## Build from the git repository